 Simulation results indicate that for higher dimensionality, the density ratio undergoes several transitions, in a very irregular fashion, which we can visualize in the form of difference in derivative of densities with respect to number of dimensions.

 This may actually be expected, based on known solutions (analytical and numerical estimates) from sphere packing theory for dimensions up to 36 (Cohn 2016, see Figure above).
 Nevertheless, the existence of optimal packing solutions does not preclude from inherent difficulty to reach them within the framing of a particular dynamical system, and evolutionary computation depends strongly on simplicity and evolvability of encodings in the genotypic space.

 An interesting property observed across these preliminary results is the frequency of jammed codes, that is, codes for which the balls are locked into place.
 This seems to be especially the case with spheres of different dimensions, although this is a hypothesis deserving further investigation.
 Further analysis will be required to fully interpret this result, and assess whether higher dimensions end up in crystalline distributions or fluid arrangements.

 One important consideration is the fact that the evolutionary simulation may prefer dynamical encoding of solutions, but that’s also something to detail in its own post.

-The present post will be related to a piece of work worked on earlier this year, and on which I actually presented early results at the conference.
+The present post ois related to a piece of work worked on earlier this year, and on which I actually presented early results at the conference.
 The theme of ALIFE 2018 inspired research that goes “beyond AI”, using artificial life culture to ask the futuristic questions about the next transition in the evolution of human society.